demisto/content/content/Packs/Office365AndAzureAuditLog/README.md

 - User and admin activity in Microsoft Forms
 - User and admin activity for sensitivity labels for sites that use SharePoint Online or Microsoft Teams

-This pack includes the [MicrosoftPolicyAndComplianceAuditLog](https://xsoar.pan.dev/docs/reference/integrations/microsoft-policy-and-compliance-audit-log) integration.
+This pack includes the [Microsoft Policy And Compliance (Audit Log)](https://xsoar.pan.dev/docs/reference/integrations/microsoft-policy-and-compliance-audit-log) integration.